Cool Ways to Celebrate California's Grand ReopeningJun 02, 2021 02:19PM ● By Harper Klein

 Reserve your spot at Stern Grove.
 San Francisco's beloved summer tradition returns for its 84th season with a stellar lineup of free concerts beginning June 20 through August 29.
 Performances include SF Symphony, Thundercat, Fitz & The Trantrums, and more.
 Reservations required.

-Do a Father's Day Picnic at Heather Farm Park.
+Go on a picnic at Heather Farm Park.
 Just off Ygnacio Valley Road sits a 102-acre community treasure filled with serene spaces, wild birds, an all-abilities playground, a fishing pond, and plenty of room to lounge on the lawn.

 Buy tickets to Maks & Val Stripped Down Tour.
 Support the return of live theater at the Lesher Center for the Arts at an evening of comedy, storytelling and breathtaking dance on July 24.